 Editor's note: Whether the temporary ID in the AIoT NAS layer is required for the privacy protection is FFS and is pending SA WG3 decision.

+The mask information (partial of Device ID) can be used to represent a group of devices in service operations.

+Readers (including RAN Readers and UE Readers) can understand Device ID and mask information for service operations.

+NOTE X: How to use mask information in the service operation for a group of devices will be specified in AIoT service procedures.